This Former GE India CFO and Genpat Business Leader Reveals his Journey and the Lessons Learnt on the Way

 I also felt incredibly privileged for the life chances I had and was itching to contribute to the Indian ecosystem of social and commercial startup enterprises and find a new “purpose” for myself!

-And that led me to explore the social and development sector in India, doing a program organized by the India Leaders for Social Sector (ILSS) and deciding to spend most of my energy in doing something relevant in that sector.
+That led me to explore the social and development sector in India, doing a program organized by the India Leaders for Social Sector (ILSS) and deciding to spend most of my energy doing something relevant in that sector.

-• You only compete with yourself ….
+- You only compete with yourself ….
 Not others.
-For example, Unilever India had a bias for MBAs and marketing ruled the roost.
-Instead of worrying about that; I just focused on performing everyday and it paid rich dividends!
-At the same time, I learnt from some of my MBA friends what they are better at – framing concepts, communicating etc.
+For example, Unilever India had a bias for MBAs, and marketing ruled the roost.
+Instead of worrying about that; I just focused on performing every day and it paid rich dividends!
+At the same time, I learned from some of my MBA friends what they are better at – framing concepts, communicating, etc.

-• Take risks, do not do jobs that are the safest.
-It started from my first stint where I chose to be with a new small business versus a safer established businesses role -being in the small team allowed me to do 3 jobs at the same time – supply chain, commercial contracting and finance – I got 5 years worth of learning in 2 years.
+- Take risks, do not do jobs that are the safest.
+It started from my first stint where I chose to be with a new small business versus a safer established business role -being in the small team allowed me to do 3 jobs at the same time – supply chain, commercial contracting, and finance – I got 5 years worth of learning in 2 years.

-• Be “illogically curious and irrationally passionate”.
+- Be “illogically curious and irrationally passionate”.
 The best reward I have got is some of my team members describing me as above.
-We are in such a fast-evolving world where the ability to learn and the passion to execute is way more relevant than what you have already learnt and what you have already done.
+We are in such a fast-evolving world where the ability to learn and the passion to execute are way more relevant than what you have already learned and what you have already done.

 A good CFO is more of a business leader than a functional leader.